 There was a time when I was not a fan of reading stories with heroines that were 10+ years older than me, but it’s just something about Ashley’s writing that makes you enjoy being a fly on the wall and to take in everything written and fall in love right along with the characters.
 I seriously went on the emotional rollercoaster that Lauren and Tate went through in trying to navigate the ups and downs they encountered throughout Sweet Dreams.
 When Lauren was peeved at Tate I was right there with her, and when Tate was being a freaking awesome father to his son I couldn’t help but get choked up.

-During this re-read I had forgot the intricate details that had made Sweet Dreams such a favorite and it was because of this lapse in memory I was able to experience Sweet Dreams as if I was reading it for the first time.
+During this re-read I had forgot the intricate details that had made Sweet Dreams such a favorite and it was because of this lapse in memory I was able to experience Sweet Dreams by Kristen Ashley as if I was reading it for the first time.
 Any reader will attest to how rare something like this is.
 When I choose to re-read an Ashley story this is never my goal, but it always turns out to be the reality whenever I open one of her story’s pages – if you don’t believe me ask me how many times I’ve read and re-read Knight and if the experience has been the same every time.

 Tatum Jackson and Lauren Grahame were so perfect for each other and not in the stereotypical way, but in a way that was 100% real and relatable.
 Even being 10+ years younger than both Tate and Lauren I was able to understand their motivations, goals, and aspirations – well I might not be the ideal younger reader because I’ve been told I have an old (seasoned) soul.